CarlesBou/mlpxai/README.md

 ## Repository description
-The repository contains the source files developed to implement the new local post-hoc explainer for Feed-forward Neural Networks (FNNs) named "**Feature Attribution Computed Exactly (FACE)**" and the code for the different examples of using the explainer over regression and classification tabular problems and in classifation with images.
+The repository contains the source files developed to implement the new local post-hoc explainer for Feed-forward Neural Networks (FNNs) named "**Feature Attribution Computed Exactly (FACE)**" and the code of different examples showing the use of the explainer over regression and classification tabular problems and in classifation with images.

-It has been implemented in Python and uses Keras and Tensorflow framework (we are working in a new version compatible with PyTorch).
+It has been implemented in Python and uses Keras and Tensorflow framework.
+Wwe are working in a new version compatible with PyTorch, too.

 The */source/mlpxai/explainers/face* folder keeps the source files of the new explainer.

-The *experiments* contains the diverse experiments made.
+The */source/examples* contains Python programs that show how to use FACE.

-The *experiments/datasets* folder contains the datasets employed for classification and regressions tasks used in the experiments.
+in the */source/examples/notebooks* you can find the same Python programs but in Jupyter Notebook format.